gustavomazzoni/booking-system/README.md

 ```
 ### Test
 #### SERVICE ID
 The first time application start, it will populate de DB with one service and some slots for this service so we can see the web app working.
-At the console, find for '### SERVICE ID:' and get ID string for the service created.
+At the console, after 'npm start', find for '### SERVICE ID:' and get ID string for the service created.

 ### Test the API
 #### Available Dates